-At the time of her death she had 20 grandchildren and had just missed the first of her first great grandchild by 2 months.
-Auntie Gwen told Gramma that she had to keep alive until June as then she would become a great grandmother.
-Aunt Gwen told me that “she always mentioned that she wasn’t a great grandmother yet and her sister Mary had so many……before she died she did say that she would never get to see her first great grandchild or be a great grandmother”.
+At the time of her death, she had 20 grandchildren and had just missed the birth of her first great grandchild by 2 months.
+Auntie Gwen told gramma that she had to keep alive until June as then she would become a great grandmother.
+Aunt Gwen told me that “she always mentioned that she wasn’t a great grandmother yet and her sister Mary had so many……before she died, she did say that she would never get to see her first great grandchild or be a great grandmother”.

-She is buried alongside her husband in Témiscaming, QC – how fitting of a tombstone footer, “A small corner in a foreign land, that is forever England”
+Sally is buried alongside her husband in Témiscaming, QC.
+How fitting of a tombstone footer, “A small corner in a foreign land, that is forever England”